Jesh-17/linux_workspace/notes.md

 sudo passwd root
 sudo passwd -l root
 sudo passwd -S root
-su -   # To switch to the root form non-root  , It will ask password sudo passwd -u root sudo passwd -S root sudo passwd -d root  # delete password for the user
+su -   # To switch to the root from non-root  , It will ask password sudo passwd -u root sudo passwd -S root sudo passwd -d root  # delete password for the user